Welcome to Ladan Hajipour, a Manchester based wrist & hand surgeon

 Infection

-There is small risk of infection (<1%) after surgery.
+There is a small risk of infection (<1%) after surgery.
 Patients with diabetes and those with urinary tract or chest infections close to the time of surgery are at higher risk of developing infection after surgery.
-This may lead to further surgery and possible amputation if the infection is severe on uncontrolled.
+This may lead to further surgery and possible amputation if the infection is severe or uncontrolled.

 Skin graft failure